 Director: Jon Watts

-Writers: Jonathan Goldstein (screenplay by), John Francis Daley (screenplay by)
+Writers: Jonathan Goldstein (screenplay), John Francis Daley (screenplay)

 Stars: Tom Holland, Michael Keaton, Robert Downey Jr.